 10.2.10.
 Responsibility for Safety and Managing Risk

-Team Leaders and contractors negotiating contracts for safety tasks, are reminded that, within the scope of MOD Policy, corporate responsibility for safety should remain with the MOD, but responsibility for Managing Risk can be shared according to who is best-placed/competent to manage it.
+Within the scope of MOD Policy, corporate responsibility for safety should remain with the MOD, but responsibility for Managing Risk can be shared according to who is best-placed/competent to manage it.
 Contractual documents should clearly state the division of work so that all parties understand the requirements to manage those aspects of safety placed on them.

 10.2.11.
 Manufacturers’ and Others’ Duties as Regards Articles for Use at Work

 Section 6 of Health & Safety at Work, Act 1974 places specific duties on those who can ensure that articles and substances are safe and without risks to health as it is reasonably practicable to make them before they are used and that articles are properly erected and installed.
 The following extract from Section 6 states; It should be the duty of any person who designs, manufactures, imports or supplies any article for use at work to: